inaka/guidelines/WIKIS.md

   descriptions and the required information to log into them using ssh.
   Or heroku app descriptions with names, users, passwords, etc.
-* **Monitoring Info**: If the server is monitored by pingdom or other monitor system, this page should describe how to check/edit its configuration
+* **Monitoring Info**: If the server is monitored by pingdom or other monitor system, this page should describe how to check/edit its configuration.
 * **Scale Testing**: A page stating the desired scale bounds, the current system bounds and the way to test them, including the instructions to set up a machine (or group of machines) to run the tests and how to interpret the results.
-* **API Description**: If the server provides an API there should be a page (or more likely *some pages*) documenting it.
+* **API Description**: If the server provides an API, there should be a page (or more likely *some pages*) documenting it.
-* **Expected API Usage**: If the server provides an API there should be a page describing how clients are supposed to use it, i.e. the expected workflow.
+* **Expected API Usage**: If the server provides an API, there should be a page describing how clients are supposed to use it, i.e. the expected workflow.